Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: Introduction

-Motivated by the above works, in this paper, we focus on a power minimization problem for MIRS-aided ISAC systems.
-We note that existing studies on MIRS mainly focus on the position optimization for individual IRS element, which also incurs significant computational overhead for precisely optimizing the position of each element.
-In addition to considering such element-wise control, we investigate array-wise control for the MIRS in this work, where arrays composed of multiple reflecting elements are formed and the positions of the arrays, rather than individual elements, is controlled to reduce the computational overhead.
-The main contributions are summarized as follows: \begin{itemize} \item We investigate the power minimization problem for MIRS-aided ISAC systems, aiming to minimize the power required for satisfying the communication rate and sensing signal-to-interference-plus-noise-ratio (SINR) thresholds for multiple communication users (CUs) and targets.
-For the joint beamforming and position optimization with both element-wise control and array-wise control modes, we proposed a product Riemannian manifold optimization (PRMO) method to obtain feasible solutions by jointly optimizing the beamforming, receive filters, IRS reflection coefficients, and position variables. \item Experimental results show that the proposed MIRS under both control modes can achieve superior performance compared with FPA-IRS.
-Although the MIRS with element-wise control achieves the lowest transmit power under the same constraints, MIRS with array-wise control achieves sub-optimal performance while reducing computational time, thus offering an approach for balancing performance and computational cost. \end{itemize}
+Although existing works have addressed several challenges in MIRS-aided ISAC systems, a number of critical issues remain unresolved.
+First, future ISAC systems are expected to simultaneously support multiple communication users and multiple sensing targets, such as in vehicular networks and internet of things systems \cite{MT1, MT2, MT3}.
+While IRS has been widely investigated to enhance ISAC performance by creating controllable reflected channels, MIRS introduces additional spatial DoFs that can further improve the reflected channel conditions.
+However, the potential of MIRS in multi-user multi-target ISAC systems has not yet been fully investigated.
+Second, in radar sensing tasks such as target detection and target tracking, the sensing signal-to-interference-plus-noise ratio (SINR) is a key performance metric since it directly determines detection reliability and estimation accuracy \cite{SINR1,SINR2}.
+However, although recent studies have explored MIRS-aided ISAC systems, they typically adopt alternative sensing metrics such as beam pattern gain \cite{MEIRSISAC}.
+The SINR-based sensing performance in MIRS-aided multi-user multi-target ISAC systems has not yet been systematically investigated.
+To address the above issues, we investigate an MIRS-aided multi-user multi-target ISAC system in this work, and we aim to minimize the total transmit power required for the system while satisfying the communication rate requirements of communication users (CUs) and the sensing SINR constraints of multiple targets.
+To solve this problem, we propose a product Riemannian manifold optimization (PRMO) method to obtain feasible solutions by jointly and simultaneously optimizing all variables, thereby achieving more favorable solutions than that obtained by optimizing the variables separately.
+In addition, existing studies on MIRS mainly focus on position optimization for individual IRS elements, which incurs significant computational overhead when precisely optimizing the position of each element.
+Besides such element-wise control, we investigate an array-wise control scheme for MIRS, wherein arrays composed of multiple reflecting elements are formed, and the positions of the arrays, rather than individual elements, are controlled to reduce the computational overhead.
+The main contributions are summarized as follows: \begin{itemize} \item We establish the system model and investigate the power minimization problem for an MIRS-aided ISAC system, aiming to minimize the power required for satisfying the communication rate and sensing SINR thresholds for multiple CUs and targets.
+To the best of our knowledge, the problem of MIRS-aided multi-user multi-target ISAC with SINR-based sensing constraints has not yet been investigated.
+With both element-wise control and array-wise control modes for the MIRS, we proposed a PRMO method to obtain feasible solutions by jointly optimizing the beamforming, receive filters, IRS reflection coefficients, and position variables. \item Simulation results show that the proposed MIRS under both control modes can achieve superior performance compared with FPA-IRS.
+Although the MIRS with element-wise control achieves the lowest transmit power under the same constraints, MIRS with array-wise control achieves sub-optimal performance while reducing computational time, thus offering an approach for balancing performance and computational cost.
+The results also verify the effectiveness of the proposed method under imperfect channel state information (CSI) condition. \end{itemize}

 The rest of the paper is organized as follows.
 Section II introduces the system model.
 The performance metrics and problem formulation are given in Section III.
 Section IV develops the PRMO for solving the problem.
 Section V provides simulation results.
 Section VI concludes the paper.